Thrase/Thrase.jl/docs/src/examples.md

 # Benchmark Problem 5 (GPU):
 To run the example code for the <a href="https://strike.scec.org/cvws/seas/download/SEAS_BP5.pdf">fifth SEAS benchmark problem</a> you will need GPU resources to solve in 3 dimensions, without a GPU it will not be able to complete in a timely manner
 ```
-localARGS = ["examples/BP5/bp5.dat"]
 include("examples/BP5/BP5-QD.jl");
 ```
-The setup of the domains are done in "examples/BP5/domain.jl" and "examples/BP5/domain_256.jl" for the different problem sizes respectively.
-In addition to updating the .dat file, you may need to change values in the domain file if needing to configure the domain size differently.
+The setup of the domains and coefficients for the BP5 example solutions is done in "examples/BP5/domain.jl" and "examples/BP5/domain_256.jl" for the different problem sizes respectively.
+To change values from the default you only need to update the constructor values in these files (or any domain size variables in the file).